staltz/react-native-ssb-client/README.md

 ### API

-- `ssbClient(keys, manifest)`: this configures your muxrpc client, where `keys` is the path to the user's SSB `secret` file, and `manifest` is an object describing the muxrpc APIs we want
+- `ssbClient(manifest)`: this configures your muxrpc client, where `manifest` is an object describing the muxrpc APIs we want
 - `.use(plugin)`: call this to attach a client-side `plugin` to your final muxrpc object.
 Plugins are `{name, init}` objects, where `name` is a string, and `init(ssb): void` is a function; much like secret-stack plugins are
 - `.call(null, cb)`: call this to start using the muxrpc, it will be provided to you in the callback `cb`
 - `.callPromise()`: as an alternative to the above, you can call this to get a Promise that resolves with the muxrpc `ssb` object